 Table of Contents

-- Simultaneous reset: all the clock generators are reset at the same time.
-It implies that, if the frequency of a clock generator is a multiple of another one, they are guaranteed to stay in phase (e.g. 20kHz and 40 kHz).
+Imperix controllers feature 4 clock generators, CLK0, CLK1, CLK2 and CLK3, running at 250 MHz.
+They provide time bases for FPGA resources such as the ADC and PWM, and subsequently trigger CPU events.
+In multi-device configurations, all clock generators are intrinsically synchronized within ±2 ns.
+Moreover, all the clock generators are reset at the same time, which implies that, if the frequency of a clock generator is a multiple of another one, they are guaranteed to stay in phase (e.g. 20kHz and 40 kHz).

 Simulink block

-- The output can be wired to a PWM block input signal
+- The output can be connected to a PWM block input signal

 >to set its switching frequency. - The input is only visible if the

-variableparameter is selected and it sets the frequency of the clock during real-time execution.
+variableparameter is selected.
+It sets the frequency of the clock during runtime.

 Standard parameters

-Clock IDselects which clock generator to configure.
-(CLOCK_0is already used by the CONFIG block and cannot be instantiated in a separate clock block.)Initial clock frequencyconfigures the frequency of the clock in Hertz (Hz).
-If the desired frequency is not achievable (because of the peripheral resolution of 4 ns), the clock frequency is replaced by the closest achievable frequency and a warning is generated in BB Control utility software.
+CLK0 is already used by the CONFIG block and cannot be instantiated in a separate clock block. - The initial clock frequency configures the frequency of the clock in Hertz (Hz).
+If the desired frequency is not achievable (because of the peripheral resolution of 4 ns), the clock frequency is replaced by the closest achievable frequency and a warning log message is generated in Cockpit.

 Advanced parameters